patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src="http://thebookofshaders.com/log/?index=0&jump=200"></iframe>

 Note:
-ppl are using the editor everyday.
+Like this artist, **ppl are using the book's editor everyday**.

 I like to enter here every day and see new things appear.

 --